thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick.md

  "Comparison of the Hosford stress \(a=100,a=8\) and the von Mises stress in plane stress"){width=70%}

+### Options

+The Hosford exponent `a` is mandatory.

+Specifying the eigen solver using the `eigen_solver` option is optional.
+This option can have the value `default` or the value `Jacobi`.

 ### Example

 ~~~~{.cpp}
     criterion : "Hosford" {a : 6}
 ~~~~

+### Notes

+The Hosford yield surface may have sharp edges which may lead to divergence of the Newton algorithm du to oscillations of the flow direction.
+Specifying a threshold for the angle between.
+See Section
+@sec:cosine_checks for details.

 #### Options